tourhunter-com/help-tourhunter-com/_articles-en/how_to_create_a_booking_at_bookings_manifestview.md

 ## **Step 5**

-Choose user in "Booked By" section or create a new Agent.
+Choose a seller in "Booked By" section or create a new Agent.

 ![How_to_create_a_booking_at_bookings_manifestview3](/assets/images/how_to_create_a_booking_at_bookings_manifestview3.png)